Welcome to Creel

 The Copper Canyon's main tourism center, Creel is actually no more than a low-key highland town strung out along the railway line.
-It's a very likeable place, surrounded by pine forests and interesting rock formations with good hotels and a few restaurants.
-The Tarahumara, in their multihued dress, are commonly seen about town.
-If you meet other travelers anywhere in northern Mexico, it will most probably be here.
+It's a very likeable place, surrounded by pine forests and interesting rock formations and it boasts several good hotels and restaurants.
+The Tarahumara, in their multihued dress, are commonly seen about town, and there's a consistent tourist presence here, mainly in the form of tour...
+Read More

 Top experiences in Creel

 Como Piedra: Hiking Tour Around a Tarahumara Villa

 Meet in front of Cafe La Troje de Adobe on Calle Francisco Villa 13 at least 5 minutes prior to the tour start time.
 You will travel approximately 1 hour from Creel to a Tarahumara village by vehicle.
 Once we arrive to the Tarahumara Village we will begin a guided hiking tour with a Tarahumara Guide around the village that promises endless endless views of the Copper Canyon.
 Not only will you walk the same paths of the stewards of this landscape, you will learn, through the eyes and voice of your native tour guide, Chunel, about the Raramuri native people's culture, the challenges they face, their connection to nature, and beliefs in the spirit that lives in the very mountains, lakes and valleys you will see on your hike.
 After a 3-hour hike you will return you to the start point in Creel.
 Chunel, will share with you about the culture, history, and the unique situation this community is in regarding their land and existence on their ancestral homeland.This tour promises you leave the Copper Canyon with a heart full of a new appreciation for a culture and people you may have never imagined exists.

 San Ignacio de Arareko and Tarahumara Private Tour